 It will be organized at the Ecole de Physique des Houches, in the french Alps, from April 10th to April 15th, 2022

 Objectives of the school :

 Fluorescence microscopy techniques play an essential role in biology and medicine.
 A very rapidly developing field concerns nanoscale imaging (“nanoscopy”), which today ties together different fields of biology such as structural and cell biology.
 Similarly, “single molecule” imaging and spectroscopy techniques are in rapid development and play a central role in life science research.
-All fluorescent microscopy methods are based on labelling samples with appropriate markers: fluorescent proteins, organic fluorophores or nanoparticles.
-All these type of markers are characterized by very complex photophysical behaviors, leading to blinking, chromatic convertion, photoreactivity, etc… However, nanoscopy and single molecule spectroscopy or imaging, specifically rely on the ability to understand and control these properties.
+All fluorescence microscopy methods are based on labelling samples with appropriate markers: fluorescent proteins, organic fluorophores or nanoparticles.
+All these type of markers are characterized by very complex photophysical behaviors, leading to blinking, chromatic conversion, photoreactivity, etc… However, nanoscopy and single molecule spectroscopy or imaging, specifically rely on the ability to understand and control these properties.